Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias Detection and Mitigation

 \item \textit{Demographic parity:} Also known as statistical parity, this metric stipulates that the acceptance rates for different demographic groups should be approximately equal.
-This requirement aligns with fair hiring practices mandated by laws such as the four-fifths rule (see Section~\ref{sec:background:legislation}).
+This requirement aligns closely with the concept of adverse impact as defined by the EEOC’s four-fifths rule, detailed in Section~\ref{sec:background:legislation}.
 Mathematically, let \( C \) be a classifier predicting a binary outcome \( Y \).
 For any two groups \( a \) and \( b \), the acceptance rates must be within a specified percentage \( p \) of each other, where \( \epsilon = \frac{p}{100} \) and \( \epsilon \in [0,1] \) \cite{hardtFairness}:

 \item \textit{Accuracy parity:} Also known as equality of opportunity, this metric ensures that the true positive rate (the proportion of actual positives correctly identified by the model) is equal across different demographic groups \cite{barocas2019fairness}.
 This form of fairness seeks to equalize the likelihood of a qualified candidate from any group being hired (i.e., \(C = 1\) when \(Y = 1\)).
 This concept is mathematically represented by the equation \cite{mujtaba2019ethical}: